-The application period for the 2018 Geneva Summer School is now CLOSED.
+The application period for the 2018 Quaker United Nations Summer School is now CLOSED.

 The twelve days in Geneva are not all work - Geneva is surrounded by magnificent walking country and has a beautiful lake to swim in.
 Geneva itself is a fascinating city with some particularly fine historic buildings and many cultural and recreational activities.